vahidfzm/tron-react-poll-dapp/README.md

 Screenshot of the voting page
 ![demo](./demo.png)

-PS: The demo-contract is published on Shasta network (a test network in tron blockchain) and to use it, you need to switch to shasta-node in the Tronlink wallet.
+PS: The demo-contract is published on Shasta network (a test network on Tron blockchain) and to use it, you need to switch to shasta-node in the Tronlink wallet.